zorko-io/zorko-platform/CONTRIBUTING.md

 #### Apps

-Contains end user application, like a web portal server
+Contains end user application, like a web portal server.
+In other words it's a Client to our API

 #### Utils